 “When many think about DevSecOps problems, they think in terms of toolsets.
 We are changing that paradigm and thinking about workflow first “ said Bill Bensing, managing architect of Red HatⓇ Software Factory.
 “Why?
 It’s a forest-through-the-trees problem.
 A workflow first approach identifies the organizational behaviors and expected outcomes to define what quality is.
-The workflow codifies and enforces these to ensure all aspects of security, compliance, trust, and privacy are addressed.
+The workflow codifies and enforces these behaviors and outcomes to ensure all aspects of security, compliance, trust, and privacy are addressed.
 The tools, well the tools are selected to implement the workflow.
 Our approach ensures tools are not the limiting factor for the organization’s journey into a DevSecOps culture.
 Some great side effects of a workflow-first approach is making once hard things, such as real-time auditing capability for an authority to operate, easier.
-“This perspective pushed us to create REDSORD, it’s a highly transparent and opinionated DevSecOps approach that focuses on these additional capabilities such as collecting, validating, and warehousing auditable data throughout the build, test, and deploy phases.”
+“This perspective pushed us to create REDSORD, a highly transparent and opinionated DevSecOps approach that focuses on additional capabilities such as collecting, validating, and warehousing auditable data throughout the build, test, and deploy phases.”

 A change to DevSecOps begins with introspection on the DoD’s part.
 The organization has to understand what it does and doesn’t understand about DevSecOps.
 The organization needs a vision.
 And it needs to know the baseline from which it’s starting.
 All that is necessary before it can know where to go next.